kimmokal/tth-nanoAOD-tools/README.md

 1. nanoAOD fork of CMSSW (complementary): https://github.com/cms-nanoAOD/cmssw/tree/master/PhysicsTools/NanoAOD
 1. Our own nanoAOD-tools fork: https://github.com/HEP-KBFI/nanoAOD-tools
 1. Our own fork of the CMSSW FW, based off the official nanoAOD fork: https://github.com/HEP-KBFI/cmssw

+## ToDo
+1. push the plotter from my local repo to the github along with the skimmer
+1. i've modifed all the proper scripts for the analysis and limit setting to run with HTC and nanoAOD, i just need to see how to push them to the same repo as the dir is contains alot of root files, i need to exclude them.